MarcelRiedeman/TODO-Web-App/README.md

 This project is a simple TODO application built to get familiar with the ASP.NET Core framework.
 The application allows users to create, read, update, and delete tasks.

-I made it with Visual Studio.
+I made in Visual Studio.